Born from NASA technology and perfected for sleep.

 The 10-3-2-1-0 sleep method is a series of steps to be taken in the hours leading up to bedtime.
 Each number indicates how many hours before bedtime you should follow each tip.

-If you’ve been on the hunt for a method that brings structure and routine to your pre-bedtime hours, look no further than the 10-3-2-1-0 method.
+If you want to add structure to your bedtime routine, look no further than the 10-3-2-1-0 sleep rule.
 Unlike other approaches, such as the 5-4-3-2-1 sleep technique, this one isn’t about counting down.
-Instead, it’s a strategic way to organise your day and, hopefully, upgrade your sleep quality.
+Instead, it’s a strategic way to organise your time before bed and, hopefully, upgrade your sleep quality.

-As identified by the Journal of Clinical Sleep Medicine, studies show how avoiding caffeine for a minimum of six hours before bed can improve sleep quality.
-In the 10-3-2-1-0 method, ten hours is suggested, ensuring the caffeine will have fully left your system.
-That’s because the half-life of caffeine can linger on for anywhere between two and twelve hours, making a ten hour window a safe bet for improving our ability to nod off.
+As identified by the Journal of Clinical Sleep Medicine, avoiding caffeine for a minimum of six hours before bed can improve sleep quality.
+In the 10-3-2-1-0 method, the suggested time to cut off coffee and other caffeinated beverages is ten hours, ensuring the caffeine has fully left your system.
+That’s because the half-life of caffeine can linger on for anywhere between two and twelve hours, making a ten-hour window a safe bet for improving our ability to nod off.

 One TikToker, meralarik, has given a full breakdown to over 60 thousand viewers of the method, with the goal to “win your mornings & sleep better”: